-I have not been able to unearth any photos of this uprated Supertone version of "La Habanera", but as far as I can tell, this guitar is all original, but now with a question mark in my mind about the machineheads/tuners....see below.
-This originality will be maintained as far as possible in the restoration process, but it is clear that some replacements are needed.
-These will be carried out in materials/design as close as possible to the original.
+I have not been able to unearth any photos of this uprated Supertone version of "La Habanera", but as far as I can tell, this guitar is all original, except for the machineheads/tuners....see below.
+This originality has been maintained as far as possible in the restoration process, but it was clear that some replacements were needed.
+These have been carried out in materials/design as close as possible to the original.

-Following further consideration, with the luthier I work with, it is clear that the original fingerboard is not only separating from the neck, but is so heavily worn as to be beyond restoration, and that the original bridge, which is split, will also have to be replaced.
-A new Ebony fingerboard is on order, and a replacement bridge will individually purpose-made to the same pattern as the original, possibly also in Ebony, but certainly of a suitable quality hardwood.
+Following inspection with the luthier I work with, it was clear that the original fingerboard was not only separating from the neck, but also so heavily worn as to be beyond restoration, and that the original bridge which was split also needed to be replaced.
+A new Ebony fingerboard was made, and a replacement bridge individually purpose-made in Rosewood to the same pattern as the original.

 The overall condition is pretty good for an 80 year old guitar.
-Inevitably there is overall cosmetic wear and ageing, including loss of finish/colour to areas, mainly to the top below the soundhole....honest play wear!
-The stencil decorated areas show some surface finish crazing, as you would expect.
+Inevitably there is overall cosmetic wear and ageing, including loss of finish/colour to areas, mainly to the top below the soundhole....honest play wear & ageing!
+The stencil decorated areas show some surface finish crazing and slight finish/decor loss in places, as you would expect.

-Structurally things seem pretty good also.
-Apart from the crack running through the bridge pin holes, which means that we will be making a replacement, there are a couple of small cracks in the side/ribs of the guitar, and a very slight opening of the rear seam.
-Again, after further consideration with the luthier, we clearly need to remove the back, both in order to securely re-glue it, but also in order to open up access to repair, or really mainly reinforce, the side cracks, in order to prevent them becoming more serious than the current barely visible condition.
-This also has the great advantage of enabling us to check all the bracings & carry out any additional work found to be needed.
+In part structurally things were pretty good also, but some fairly significant repairs were required, particularly to the body.
+There were small cracks in the side/ribs of the guitar, and a very slight opening of the rear seam, therefore we clearly needed to remove the back, both in order to securely re-glue it, but also in order to open up access to repair, or really mainly reinforce, the side cracks, in order to prevent them becoming more serious.

-On completion of the fingerboard re-alignment, bridge repair/replacement, and any other work found to be necessary, we will be looking to set the guitar up with an action of around 3mm. at the 12th. fret, which with just a tad more string height at the nut/first fret in order to aid bottleneck play, I reckon is ideal for a Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.
+Following completion of the restoration, including fingerboard replacement & bridge & saddle replacement, the set-up has been completed with the anticipated action of 2.5mm. to 3mm. at the 12th. fret, which I reckon is ideal for a Stella or parlor "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.

 Additionally it could also be used for full-time slide with a nut riser costing no more than a few pounds.
 The sound is typically loud and pokey, just as a Stella should be - a great Bluesy voice!
 It has "That Sound" in spades - even, woody, bright, clear, ringing tone!
-Unless otherwise requested, it will be strung with Martin Bronze Light 12-54 strings, and really sounds tremendous - and loud!
+At the buyer's request, it has been strung with Martin Retro Monel Light 12-54 strings, and really sounds tremendous - and loud!